 The attraction to owning municipal bonds is twofold, limited exposure to loss and tax advantage interest.

+With the financial meltdown from 2008, concern over loss exposure has become more and more critical to investors.
 Many bond owners also purchase insurance on their bonds to ensure safety and security are part of the equation.
-With the financial meltdown from 2008, concern over exposure to loss has become more and more important to investors.
 If you are considering buying municipal bonds, here are three important things to know about insuring them.

 1. Municipal bond insurance is only as good as the insurance company backing it.

 Many investors have learned that lesson before when companies long thought to be stable were faced with insolvency.
-The federal government was forced in 2008 to provide a $700 Billion bailout of insurance companies guaranteeing bond and mortgage insurance.
-There are three main suppliers of insurance for municipal bonds.
+The federal government was forced in 2008 to provide a $700 billion bailout of insurance companies guaranteeing bond and mortgage insurance.
+There are three leading suppliers of insurance for municipal bonds.

 • National Public Finance Guarantee